“How do tradelines work?”

 It’s a question we hear all the time from people who are new to the tradeline industry.
 Perhaps you have even asked it yourself.
 In this article, we explain how tradelines work and how they can affect your credit.

-While the term “tradeline” simply means any credit account, in our business, it usually refers specifically to authorized user (AU) tradelines, or authorized user positions on someone’s credit card.
-An AU tradeline is an account on which you are designated as an authorized user, which means you are not liable for the charges incurred on the account.
+While the term “tradeline” simply means any credit account, in our field, it usually refers specifically to authorized user tradelines, which are authorized user positions on someone’s credit card.
+An authorized user tradeline is an account on which you are designated as an authorized user, which means you are not liable for the charges incurred on the account.
 However, the tradeline can still appear in your credit file.

-When someone is added as an authorized user to someone else’s account, often the full history of the account is then reflected in the records of both the primary account holder and the AU.
-This is because credit records do not report the date the AU was added to the account.
-So, after the AU is added, their credit report may begin to show years of history associated with the account.
+When someone is added as an authorized user on someone else’s credit card account, the history of the account is often reflected in the records of both the primary account holder and the authorized user.
+This is because credit reports do not show the date the authorized user was added to the account, but rather the date that the account was originally opened.
+So, after the authorized user is added, their credit report may begin to show years of history associated with the account.

-One common example of this is when a parent designates their child as an authorized user of one of their credit cards as a way to help them get an early start on their credit.
-In fact, this practice of becoming an authorized user, often called “credit piggybacking,” is frequently promoted by banks and financial education sites.
+One common example of this is when a parent designates their child as an authorized user on one of their credit cards as a way to help them establish a credit history at a young age.
+In fact, this practice of becoming an authorized user is frequently promoted by banks and financial education sites.

 As we mentioned, tradelines can appear on your credit report.
 Each tradeline on your credit report has its own credit history that is also included in your file.
 This means it’s important to choose the appropriate tradelines considering what you already have in your credit profile.